 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
 This post raves about Corned Beef and Cabbage!

-It has got to be Corned Beef and Cabbage for dinner when March 17 rolls around!
+The Irish classic dish Corned Beef and Cabbage is the only way to go when March 17 rolls around!

 Corned beef is salt cured beef brisket.
 It is typically served with cabbage, or it is sliced and used in sandwiches.
 The Reuben sandwich is made with corned beef and it is one of my favorite sandwiches.